mcfarlm3/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 ### Avoid encoding data in names

+Avoid encoding data into measurement names, tag keys, or field keys.
 A measurement name should describe the schema.
-Use a different measurement name for each unique combination of [tag keys](/influxdb/v2.0/reference/glossary/#tag-key) and a [field keys](/influxdb/v2.0/reference/glossary/#field-key).
+Use a different measurement name for each unique combination of [tag keys](/influxdb/v2.0/reference/glossary/#tag-key) and [field keys](/influxdb/v2.0/reference/glossary/#field-key).

 For example, consider an air sensor measurement schema compared to a water quality measurement schema: